We are now in 2018. The new regulations for Machu Picchu are in full-swing. Follow the rules and we promise, Thou Shalt Be Delighted!

 With new regulations now in place and major tourism infrastructure planned over the next three years, the maximum number of people who can tour Machu Picchu will climb to around 2 million a year.

-These changes have been years coming.
+The stricter rules and these other structural changes have been years in coming.
 And make no mistake about it, drastically increasing carry capacity at Machu Picchu has been part of the calculus for Peru’s national tourism policy from the get-go.

 Starting in 2011 — the celebratory Centennial of Hiram Bingham’s scientific discovery of Machu Picchu — Peru wantonly blew past the 2,500 visitor limit previously agreed to with UNESCO — and never looked back.